Unbounded dynamics for three dimensional vector fields

-We claim that in each of these possibilities the set $V$ and $Q_1$ trap between themselves a topological cone - whose boundary is made either of flow lines in $V$ or points on $Q_1$.
-In the first possibility - i.e., when $f(l_1)$ is a connected curve - this is immediate (see the illustration in Fig.\ref{cone}).
-When, on the other hand, $f(l_1)$ is a collection of disjoint curve (i.e., the second possibility), it is easy to see that if $I$ is a segment on $l_1$ whose boundary points (in $l_1$) hit $l_1$ \textbf{before} hitting $Q_1$, then the surface connecting $I$ and $Q_1$ performs a spiral motion - where the flow lines on $I$ slide below $V$ until hitting $Q_1$ transversely (see Fig.\ref{disc2} and Fig.\ref{disc3}).
-As illustrated in Fig.\ref{disc2} and Fig.\ref{disc3}, this sliding motion creates a tube trapped between the flow lines connecting $I$ to $f(I)$ and $V$ - in particular, one opening of this tube is inside the quadrant $R_1=\{(x,y,z)|x<c_1\}\cap\{(x,y,z)|\dot{x}>0\}$ (which, by definition, is bounded by $Q_1$), while the second lies strictly on $Q_1$.\\
+We claim that in each of these two scenarios, the set $V$ and $Q_1$ trap between themselves a three-dimensional body $C_1$ whose boundary is made either of flow lines in $V$ or points on $Q_1$ (later, we will prove no trajectories can enter $C_1$).
+In the first scenario, i.e., when $f(l_1)$ is a connected curve, this is immediate, as $C_1$ is just the three-dimensional set trapped between $Q_1$ and the flow lines on $V$ connecting initial conditions in $l_1$ to $f(l_1)$ (see Fig.\ref{cone}).
+On the other hand, when $f$ has discontinuities as in the second scenario, we need a more technical argument, which we will now prove.\\